Differences between RWT and SWT

 opening a dialog does not block program execution.

-To obtain their return value, a callback must be registered using the RWT-specific class
+To obtain their return value, a callback must be registered using the RWT-only

 Limitations of the Browser widget